ipapapa/IoT-MicroLocation/README.md

 # Readme

-Below you may find information about the Java server application, Bluemix installation, and the iOS application.
+Below you may find information about the Java server application, Bluemix installation, the iOS application and the Raspberry Pi.

 The [Wiki](https://github.com/ipapapa/IoT-MicroLocation/wiki) contains further information about additional components that can be added to the project.